-It is really important that you help your student to establish short term and long term goals.
+It is really important that you help your student to establish short term and long-term goals.
 Just learning to read and write is a lifetime task.
 It needs to be broken down to achievable chunks to give feelings of success.
-For example, a student's long term goal might be to get a promotion at work, but some short term goals related to this might be to learn to spell 10 work related words and write a change of shift report properly in one month.
+For example, a student's long-term goal might be to get a promotion at work, but some short-term goals related to this might be to learn to spell 10 work related words and write a change of shift report properly in one month.

-Most long term goals can be broken down to several short term goals.
+Most long-term goals can be broken down to several short-term goals.
 You also need to work out what reading and writing skills you need to work on in order to achieve those goals.
 For the student who wants to get a promotion at work, the goals and skills involved might look something like this:

-Long term goals Short term goals Reading/writing skills needed Get a promotion Write an end of shift report properly Spell key wordsUse appropriate format 2.
-Write an accident report Spell key words Use appropriate format Develop proofreading and editing skills Read safety information Recognise key words Develop reading skills of prediction using context clues Read other notices in workplace Recognise key words Develop reading skills of prediction using context clues 5.
-Write meeting minutes Spell key words Use appropriate format Develop proofreading and editing skills
+Long term goals Short term goals Reading/writing skills needed

+Get a 1.
+Write an end of Spell key words

+promotion shift report properly Use appropriate format and language

+2. Write an accident Spell key words

+report Use appropriate format and language

+Develop proofreading and editing skills

+3. Read safety Recognise key words

+information Develop reading skills of

+prediction using context clues

+4. Read other Recognise key words

+notices in Develop reading skills of

+workplace prediction using context clues

+5. Write meeting Spell key words

+minutes Use appropriate format and

+language

+Develop proofreading and editing skills

-At the end of this section is a form which you might like to use to record your student's goals, and another example of a student's short term and long term goals.
-This is something you work on together, and revisit every few months.
+At the end of this section is a form which you might like to use to record your student's goals, and another example of a student's short term and long-term goals.
+This is something you work on together and revisit every few months.